manbearpig3130/deckyble/README.md

 # Mumble Steam Deck Plugin

 This repository is an attempt to create a Mumble VOIP client built into the Steam Deck interface.
+It is a work in progress and is absolutely not guarunteed to be free of bugs or to even work at all.
 Don't browse the code if you're offendded by profanity until I actually start polishing it.

 Pymumble is used in the Python backend to handle Mumble connections.